Hopewell Redevelopment & Housing Authority

 Executive Team leadership and developmentExecutive Management processes and tools

 Program Management for the Affordable Housing sector

 Customer Service Creed

 HRHA aims to provide exceptional customer service both internally and externally.
 Our customer base includes employees, residents, applicants, stakeholders, and partners.
 Through responsible leadership, teamwork and collaboration we are a catalyst for positive change in the community.

 We provide housing service for the continuum of housing needs.

-Hopewell Redevelopment and Housing Authority began accepting online applications for Zero Bedroom Project Based Voucher (PBV) units for the Kippax Place apartments.
+Hopewell Redevelopment and Housing Authority is not currently accepting applications for Public Housing, Housing Choice Voucher or Project Based Voucher Programs.

 As stated in the HRHA Administrative Plan: